ZapoVerde/RoboSmith/docs/Construction/Task 1_2-Specification- Programmable Context Partitioner Service.md

 ## 1. High-Level Summary

-This specification defines the complete Context Partitioning System, a critical component that serves as the integration point for the `roberto-mcp` code analysis engine.
-The architecture is a two-part system designed to provide maximum performance with optimal resource usage, in line with the **"On-Demand Server-per-Worktree"** model.
+This specification defines the complete Context Partitioning System, the integration point for the `roberto-mcp` code analysis engine.
+The architecture is a multi-part system designed for maximum performance, resource efficiency, and **testability**, in line with the **"On-Demand Server-per-Worktree"** model and the project's core principle of Dependency Inversion.

 *   The **`R_Mcp_ServerManager`** is a stateful, singleton orchestrator responsible for managing the lifecycle of dedicated `roberto-mcp` server processes.
-It spins up a server only when a workflow becomes active and spins it down when the workflow is paused or complete, leveraging `r-mcp`'s native on-disk caching for near-instant "warm starts".
+It achieves this by delegating all direct process creation and I/O to a dedicated **`IProcessSpawner` adapter**.
+This decouples the complex orchestration logic from the fragile, platform-specific details of process management.
-*   The **`ContextPartitionerService`** is a simple, stateless façade that acts as a query router.
+*   The **`ContextPartitionerService`** remains a simple, stateless façade that acts as a query router.
 It translates requests from the main `Orchestrator` into JSON-RPC messages and sends them to the correct, running server instance via the `R_Mcp_ServerManager`.

-This design makes the complex process of cache management and server lifecycles completely invisible to the end-user and the workflow manifest, fulfilling the project's "Principle of Apparent Simplicity."
+This design makes the complex process of cache management and server lifecycles completely invisible to the end-user while making the core logic fast, reliable, and trivial to test.

 ## 2. Core Data Contracts

 The system uses JSON-RPC to communicate with the `roberto-mcp` binary.
-These TypeScript interfaces define the contracts for the most critical tools.
+These TypeScript interfaces define the contracts for the most critical tools and are unaffected by the adapter pattern.

 ```typescript
 // For the 'get_file_outline' tool